aaaddress1/puzzCode/README.md

 ## Description

-puzzCode is a simple compiler based on mingw to build uncrackable windows application against analysis tools e.g. IDA, Ollydbg, x64dbg, etc.
+puzzCode is a simple compiler based on mingw, written in C# to build uncrackable windows application against analysis tools e.g. IDA, Ollydbg, x64dbg, etc.

 puzzCode is based on MinGW to compile C/C++ source codes to assembly script. Ｉn addition, inserting some junk between every assembly instruction, turning orginal instruction into other obfuscated codes, and cuting each function into countless pieces!